Julien Van Mellaerts

 He also sang The Referee Mozart vs Machine for Mahogany Opera Group, Schaunard La bohème for Opera Holland Park Young Artists and New Zealand Opera, the title role in Stanford’s The Travelling Companion for New Sussex Opera, Harlequin Ariadne auf Naxos for Longborough Festival Opera, the title role in Eugene Onegin for Cambridge Philharmonic Society, Mr Fezziwig in the premiere of Will Todd’s A Christmas Carol for Opera Holland Park, Britten War Requiem in Lincoln and Salisbury Cathedrals, Copland Old American Songs with the Joensuu City Orchestra, Messiah with the Orchestra of St John’s, Mahler Kindertotenlieder with the Kensington Symphony Orchestra and Lieder eines fahrenden Gesellen on tour with the Israel Camerata.

-Recital engagements include the Gustav Mahler FESTIVAL Amsterdam 2020 with Catriona Morrison and Julius Drake, Schubert Die schöne Müllerin with Jocelyn Freeman at Blackheath Halls and with Daniel Gerzenberg at the Piano Salon Christophori, Berlin, Schumann Dichterliebe (arranged by John Lubbock) with the Orchestra of St John’s, Wolf Italienisches Liederbuch with Mary Bevan and Joseph Middleton for Leeds Lieder, The Sexual Outsider – Settings of Walt Whitman for the 2019 London Song Festival, a return to the Wigmore Hall with James Baillieu and to LIFE Victoria with Christiane Karg and Simon Lepper, as well as concerts with Joseph Middleton for Northern Ireland Opera’s Glenarm Festival of Voice and with Simon Lepper for Kettle’s Yard, Cambridge, and with Sergey Rybin in the Crush Room of the Royal Opera House, Covent Garden.
+Recital engagements include Mahler Des Knaben Wunderhorn with Julius Drake at the 2021 Mahler Festival in Amsterdam’s Concertgebouw, Schubert Die schöne Müllerin with Jocelyn Freeman at Blackheath Halls and Daniel Gerzenberg at the Piano Salon Christophori, Berlin, Wolf Italienisches Liederbuch with Mary Bevan and Joseph Middleton for Leeds Lieder, The Sexual Outsider – Settings of Walt Whitman for the 2019 London Song Festival, returns to the Wigmore Hall with James Baillieu and to LIFE Victoria with Christiane Karg and Simon Lepper, as well as concerts with Joseph Middleton for Northern Ireland Opera’s Glenarm Festival of Voice, with Simon Lepper for Kettle’s Yard, Cambridge, and with Sergey Rybin in the Crush Room of the Royal Opera House, Covent Garden.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.